Charlie-Buxton/TTT2_GMod_Role_Incubator/README.md

 The result is a simple mechanical twist with a social consequence: a body is no longer just evidence.
 It can also become an immediate danger.

-## Engineering Highlights

-This addon is deliberately small, but it touches several parts of the TTT2 and Garry's Mod addon APIs:

-- **Role configuration:** registers a hidden Innocent-side role with standard TTT2 role settings.
-- **Event-driven server logic:** reacts to player deaths and round transitions through Garry's Mod hooks.
-- **Defensive corpse resolution:** checks the player's server ragdoll, searches TTT corpse entities as a fallback, and finally uses the player's last position.
-- **Entity lifecycle management:** tracks every spawned mutant and removes it before a new round starts.
-- **Duplicate-spawn protection:** stores per-player state so each death can hatch at most one mutant.
-- **External addon integration:** creates installed NPCs by class name and logs a clear server-side message if a class is unavailable.
-- **Bundled assets:** includes English localisation, audio files, an optional role icon asset, and Garry's Mod Workshop metadata.

 ## Project Structure

 ```text